-Quad Data Width (QUAD) CR1[1]: When set to 1, this bit switches the data width of the device to 4 bit - Quad mode.
-That is, WP# becomes IO2 and HOLD# becomes IO3.
+Quad Data Width (QUAD) CR1[1]: When set to '1', this bit switches the data width of the device to 4 bit - Quad mode.
+That is, WP# becomes I/O2 and HOLD# becomes I/O3.
 The WP# and HOLD# inputs are not monitored for their normal functions and are internally set to high (inactive).
 The commands for Serial, Dual Output, and Dual I/O Read still function normally but, there is no need to drive WP# and Hold# inputs for those commands when switching between commands using different data path widths.
-The QUAD bit must be set to one when using Read Quad Out, Quad I/O Read, Read DDR Quad I/O, and Quad Page Program commands.
-The QUAD bit is non-volatile
+The OUAD bit must be set to one when using Read Ouad Out, Ouad I/O Read, Read DDR Ouad I/O, and Ouad Page Program commands.
+The OUAD bit is non-volatile.

-Freeze Protection (FREEZE) CR1[0]: The Freeze Bit, when set to 1, locks the current state of the BP2-0 bits in Status Register, the TBPROT and TBPARM bits in the Configuration Register, and the OTP address space.
+Freeze Protection (FREEZE) CR1[0]: The Freeze Bit, when set to '1', locks the current state of the BP2-0 bits in Status Register, the TBPROT and TBPARM bits in the Configuration Register, and the OTP address space.
 This prevents writing, programming, or erasing these areas.
 As long as the FREEZE bit remains cleared to logic 0 the other bits of the Configuration Register, including FREEZE, are writable, and the OTP address space is programmable.
 Once the FREEZE bit has been written to a logic 1 it can only be cleared to a logic 0 by a power-off to power-on cycle or a hardware reset.
 Software reset will not affect the state of the FREEZE bit.
-The FREEZE bit is
+The FREEZE bit is volatile and the default state of FREEZE after power-on is '0'.
+The FREEZE bit can be set in parallel with updating other values in CR1 by a single WRR command.

-39.When using DDR I/O commands with the Data Learning Pattern (DLP) enabled, a Latency Code that provides 5 or more dummy cycles should be selected to allow 1 cycle of additional time for the host to stop driving before the memory starts driving the 4 cycle DLP.
-It is recommended to use LC 10 for DDR Fast Read, LC 01 for DDR Dual IO Read, and LC 00 for DDR Quad IO Read, if the Data Learning Pattern (DLP) for DDR is used.
+43.When using DDR I/O commands with the Data Learning Pattern (DLP) enabled, a Latency Code that provides 5 or more dummy cycles should be selected to allow 1 cycle of additional time for the host to stop driving before the memory starts driving the 4 cycle DLP.
+It is recommended to use LC 10 for DDR Fast Read, LC 01 for DDR Dual I/O Read, and LC 00 for DDR Quad I/O Read, if the Data Learning Pattern (DLP) for DDR is used.